Codecademy/docs/content/cloud-computing/concepts/saas/saas.md

 With its flexibility and low costs, SaaS services have several advantages including:

-- Accessibility: Requires only an internet connection, can be accessed from an internet-enabled device (e.g., a computer, smartphone or tablet) within a location that has internet service.
+- **Accessibility**: Requires only an internet connection, can be accessed from an internet-enabled device (e.g., a computer, smartphone or tablet) within a location that has internet service.
-- Management: Customers do not have to maintain anything; all maintenance and updates are provided by the service provider.
+- **Management**: Customers do not have to maintain anything; all maintenance and updates are provided by the service provider.
-- Scalability: Customers can use as much of the service as they want, and are charged for the amount used.
+- **Scalability**: Customers can use as much of the service as they want, and are charged for the amount used.

 ## Challenges